Berkeley-MDes/tdf-fa24-jchenjiawen-1/README.md

 </br>
 </br>
 ## Speculations
-1. The idea of my final project.
+1. I came up with the idea of my final project.
+Next, I will do more research on the components and technology I need.
 <img src="/Week9/IMG_2158.jpeg" width ="800" align="center">

-2. Can I make a ChatBot for easier citation/bibliography?
+2. While learning ZeroWidth, I wonder if can I make a ChatBot for easier citation/bibliography.
+I will take a deeper look into that.

 ---
 # Week 8